thehariprasad/pet-care/README.md

 # PetCare

-A simple chat box where people can chat/shout together in a group.
+A simple responsive website where animal lovers and pet keepers can find all they need straing from pet food, doctor appointments, gadgets and stuffs.

   - One stop for all your pet soultions.
   - Latest Material Design and uses Ajax.